 But who holds most of the part-time jobs?
 Apparently, the proportion of part-time employees in Montgomery County Maryland is significantly higher among women (18%), in comparison to men (3%).
 In other words, the accumulative gap between men and women throughout their careers, as they gain tenure, may stem from their assignment in full and part-time jobs.
 In a Linear regression model that explains the annual salary by gender, assignment, and tenure, the gender is not a significant predictor, as opposed to the other variables: tenure and assignment.
 Together these variables explain 37% of the variance of annual pay, which is a fair result, but still, other factors impact it too.
 Positions and occupations may be among those factors.

 The gender pay gap analysis in this article is straightforward.
-Most HR managers with a B.A. education can handle it, with a little help of a data scientist on some occasions.
+Most HR managers with a B.A. education can handle it, with a little help from a data scientist on some occasions.
 I encourage HR practitioners who start their journey in People Analytics to practice this analysis.
 The data is available, and the insights may be vital.
 According to Gartner’s Digital Employee Experience Survey in 2018, #1 in the top ten memorable experiences that affect employee experience is “Being discriminated against at work”.
 No doubt that transparency and closing the pay gap is crucial for employee engagement and indirectly to employer branding.

 My last note may be the most important.
 Women still don’t get their fair share, according to an analysis by Visier.
-Data from this People Analytics platform reveals that gender pay gap widened in 2017 rather than becoming smaller: In 2016, women made 81 cents to the dollar a man made, but in 2017, women made 78 cents to the dollar, according to Visier data.
+Data from this People Analytics platform reveals that the gender pay gap widened in 2017 rather than becoming smaller: In 2016, women made 81 cents to the dollar a man-made, but in 2017, women made 78 cents to the dollar, according to Visier data.
 Organizations still have a long way to go to close the gender pay gap, so why don’t you start by analyzing the situation in your organization?